lucasviola/pl-bad-features/README.md

 # Programming Languages Bad Features [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> Not so Awesome Programming Languages Bad Features
+> (Not so Awesome) Programming Languages Bad Features AKA What Not To Do and How To Fix It

 **Table of Contents**